 On the guitar, the expression chord melody refers to playing the melody as the highest note of a certain chord shape.
 That's it!
 Sometimes instead of chord melody, we hear chord solo or even sometimes we'll say just an arrangement of a tune.

 So, as you might already understand, this entails knowing (and playing) lots and lots of chord shapes with the highest-pitch note corresponding to one note of the melody (tune) at hand.
 This is hard, but don't worry, we're all in this together!

-This is a 7-DAY STEP-BY-STEP COURSE: LEARN CHORD MELODY CHOPS THROUGH SUMMERTIME.
-You will be receiving 7 email lessons in the course of the next few weeks.
+You'll be receiving 7 lessons by email for this course.
 Remember, one "Day" in this eCourse is not necessarily 24 hours.
 You may need a few days to fully grasp (and study) the topics covered in each email.

 You will learn many, many things in this course for 7 days.
 We will discuss the concept behind chord melody, the difficulties in chord melody for guitarists, the idea of phrasing the melody first, where to get more harmonic vocabulary, etc. PLUS you'll learn the full arrangement to Summertime.

 We Cannot Always Harmonize Everything

 We are stuck with playing, well, just chords!
 It's a blessing and a curse at the same time: because of physical limitations, tempos, the tuning of the guitar (etc.) we must get creative and find interesting detours to deal with harmonizing melodies.

 “I’m your 'real' teacher: Marc-Andre Seguin, a Canadian thirty-something jazzer, teacher and composer at times.